smartcontractkit/external-adapters-js/tradingeconomics/README.md

 ## Markets Endpoint

-Returns the price of a currency
+Returns the price of a currency.

+First attempts to request over a Websocket connecting and then falls back to HTTP

 ### Input Params